dborzov/borzov.ca/content/posts/frenchirix.md

 Why not use those?

-But since everyone's teaching textbook French first, it cannot be that one-sided, right?
+Still, since everyone's teaching textbook French first, it cannot be that one-sided, right?
 What are the arguments in favour of doing things right and starting with "textbook French"?

 Many of these arguments resemble those in favour of teaching Latin.
 We're told that this is the only "true" version.
 We get to hear arguments involving people who died a long time ago.
 We are told that it's how things have always been done.
 We hear that the "ne" in "Je ne sais pas" is important because it comes from Latin negation, so it must live there forever.
 We are told that those who mumble "Schpaah" instead are despicable, uncultured low-lives who are wrong in their ways.

-If you cast all this garbage aside, the only potentially solid argument is that "spoken French," like any oral language, doesn't have a writing system that fits its needs.
+If you cast all this garbage aside, the only potentially solid argument is that **spoken French**, like any other oral language, doesn't have a writing system that fits its needs.

 But let's be honest, no form of French does.